jscriptcoder/video-keylogger/README.md

 # video-keylogger

-Saving keypresses along with video frames
+This is me trying to learn how to stream a video and save keypresses along with video frames.